shakir85/ETL-1/README.md

 There are multiple techniques that enhance ETL jobs performance on Redshift depending on the complexity of the job.

-## ETL Job
+## 1. Basic ETL

-The following screenshot summarizes the entire ETL job
+The following screenshot summarizes the entire ETL job:

 ![etl](pic/etl-job.png)

 1. First step: To check Redshift JDBC connection.